 * Contribute to BriefCASE

-The allocation of the grant is the first step in CASE Art Fund.
+The allocation of the grant is the first step.
 Once an artist is selected, he/she meets with Catherine and Anette to develop a timeline for the completion of the project.
 Mentoring and guidance is available as needed, and at the discretion of the artist.
 Project updates are required during the grant time period, to ensure the resulting images are consistent with the photographer’s vision.

 It is our belief that projects about social issues need to be placed back into the place where the conflict is happening.
 Through public exhibitions, people who don’t normally walk into a museum or gallery can learn about an issue within their own community.
 This is the strength and power of the photographic image.